A Solution To Infertility

 Boosting failed IVF cycles with assisted hatching

 In most cases, assisted hatching has the same success rate as regular IVF.
 However, some situations, like failed cycles, warrant the move.
 Removing a part of the outer shell may help with implantation and pregnancy.
 Of course, with any procedure, there are risks.
 In the case of assisted hatching, the chance of a multiple pregnancy increases.
-However, the process is generally safe and effective and shows the remarkable capabilities of IVF.
+However, the process is safe, effective and shows the remarkable capabilities of IVF.